This page provides information about registering for classes.

 - You must be registered in the designated course prior to submitting the form.

 - Undergraduate students are permitted to take one course each academic year with a PASS/NO CREDIT grade type.

 - You may not elect PASS/NO CREDIT grading in more than four courses or in courses taken to satisfy your major program or University degree requirements.

 - You do not earn academic credit for courses taken with an AUDIT grade type; however, standard course fees are assessed.

-These requests may be submitted to Niner Central or the Office of Adult Students and Evening Services (OASES).
+Requests for Audit or Pass/No Credit Grading are made by Academic Petition.
 You have until the term withdrawal date, as outlined in the academic calendar, to make your request.